Iosco County works to spend ARP funding on county upgrades, new hires

 • To hire Russo Engineering to prepare design documents and manage a competitive bid process for the construction of a new roof over the basement access ramp at the annex building and to re-roof the Iosco County Sheriff Department/Jail, annex building and courthouse building at a cost of $17,625.

-• The purchase of eight Pure and Clean air filtration units, three mind-range Hydro-Blaster air filtration units, and one mobile air filtration unit to be purchased from AG Arya Group totaling $25,409.
+• The purchase of eight Pure and Clean air filtration units, three mid-range Hydro-Blaster air filtration units, and one mobile air filtration unit to be purchased from AG Arya Group totaling $25,409.